paytonison/erebus/README.md

 Happy spelunking!

+---

 > **License:** Noncommercial (Polyform Noncommercial 1.0.0).
 > Commercial use requires permission — see `COMMERCIAL.md`.

 ## Data Licensing
 The code is licensed under Polyform Noncommercial 1.0.0 (see `LICENSE`).
 The bundled wordlist/definitions are licensed under CC BY-NC 4.0 (see `LICENSE-data`).

+---

+### Erebus is a research probe into meaning’s smallest units.
+It’s shared here for curiosity, education, and creative experimentation.
+If you wish to include it in a commercial or institutional project, please reach out first.
+I don’t charge fees — I just want to ensure ethical and aligned use.

 Copyright (c) 2025 Payton Ison.